 Prevention Best Practices:

-- Update plugins and themes monthly
+- Update plugins and themes on a monthly schedule

-- Remove unused plugins and themes completely
+- Remove unused plugins and themes completely - idle plugins still execute code

 When Should I Contact Professional Help?